nick-bennett/java-kotlin-sieve-solution/README.md

 # Java-Kotlin Sieve Solution

-This project implements example solutions in Java and Kotlin to a classic problem, the Sieve of Eratosthenes.
+This project implements example solutions in Java and Kotlin to the classic Sieve of Eratosthenes.

 &copy; 2022 Nicholas Bennett.